Tetteh Quarshie Memorial Hospital

-Tetteh Quarshie Memorial Hospital is a public Hospital located in Mampong Akuapem in the Eastern Region of Ghana.
+Tetteh Quarshie Memorial Hospital is a public Hospital located in Akuapim-Mampong in the Eastern Region of Ghana.

-History and Etymology
+History and etymology

-The hospital was established in 19?? and named to honour Tetteh Quarshie.
+The hospital was established in 1961 and named to honour Tetteh Quarshie.

+The Tetteh Quarshie Memorial Hospital was established in February 1961 by the Ghana Cocoa Marketing Board (GCMB) to honor Tetteh Quashie, who is recognized for introducing cocoa to Ghana.

-Site and Facilities
+Site and facilities

 The road entrance is on the south side of the N4 highway, approximately one hour northeast of Accra.
 The site is approximately seven hectares, pleasantly landscaped.
 The hospital has an administrative building, a residential hostel for staff, three buildings containing patient wards, and several accessory buildings.